Urs97/sports-classes-management-app/README.md

 # 🏋️‍♂️ Sports Program Management API

 This is a RESTful API built with **NestJS**, **TypeORM**, and **PostgreSQL** for managing sports programs.
-It includes features like user registration, role-based access control, class scheduling, enrollments, and full end-to-end testing.
+It includes features like user registration, role-based access control, class scheduling, enrollments, unit and full end-to-end testing.

 ---